Crossville in DeKalb County, Alabama — The American South (East South Central)

 Erected 2010 by Alabama Tourism Department and the Town of Crossville.

 Location.
 34° 17.239′ N, 85° 59.566′ W. Marker is in Crossville, Alabama, in DeKalb County.
 Marker is at the intersection of Main Street (Alabama Route 68) and Gaines Street, on the right when traveling east on Main Street.
+It is located beside the Crossville Town Hall.
 Touch for map.
-It is located beside the Crossville Town Hall.
 Marker is in this post office area: Crossville AL 35962, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
-Town of Geraldine: Home of the Bulldogs (approx. 5.2 miles away); Indian Mound, Inn, and Church Site (approx. 7.6 miles away); Collinsville Historic District (approx. 7.6 miles away); Fires and Floods Old Bethel United Primitive Baptist Church and Cemetery (approx. 9.2 miles away); City of Boaz (approx. 11.6 miles away); King's Hill Skirmish (approx. 13½ miles away).
+Town of Geraldine: Home of the Bulldogs (approx. Indian Mound, Inn, and Church Site (approx. 7.6 miles away); Collinsville Historic District (approx. 7.6 miles away); Fires and Floods (approx. 7.8 miles away); Old Bethel United Primitive Baptist Church and Cemetery (approx. 9.2 miles away); City of Boaz (approx. 11.6 miles away); King's Hill Skirmish (approx. 13½ miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 26, 2014, by David J Gaines of Pinson, Alabama.
-This page has been viewed 341 times since then and 2 times this year.
+It was originally submitted on December 26, 2014, by David J Gaines of Pinson, Alabama.
+This page has been viewed 393 times since then and 19 times this year.
 Photos: 1, 2, 3. submitted on December 26, 2014, by David J Gaines of Pinson, Alabama. • Bernard Fisher was the editor who published this page.